-During the year ended December 31, 2023, we also entered into various other agreements with certain third parties (including local water districts and private individuals) to execute either buy water directly, buy a portion of other water districts' surface water allocations in future years in which allocations are granted, or to store surface water on others' behalf in one of our groundwater recharge facilities in exchange for a portion of the contract, net groundwater credits produced and is recognized by the respective water district.
+During ~~the year ended December 31, 2023, 2023 and 2024~~, we also entered into various other agreements with certain third parties (including local water districts and private individuals) to either buy water directly, buy a portion of other water districts' surface water allocations in future years in which allocations are granted, or to store surface water on others' behalf in one of our groundwater recharge facilities in exchange for a portion of the net groundwater credits produced and recognized by the respective water district.
+Through December 31, 2024, we have obtained 4,419 acre-feet of water credits as a result of these agreements, which were recognized as a long-term water asset with an aggregate carrying value of approximately \$653,000 (included within Other assets, net on our Consolidated Balance Sheets).